Domain Adaptive Semantic Segmentation with Self-Supervised Depth Estimation: Experiments

 \paragraph{GTA5} The GTA5 dataset~\cite{richter2016playing} is generated from a game environment.
 It contains 24,966 images which are labeled using Cityscapes-style annotation~(19 classes).
 We use Monodepth2~\cite{monodepth2} to generate the depth information for the GTA5 dataset.
 The monodepth2 model is trained solely on the image sequences from GTA5 dataset.
 We will release our monocular depth estimation datasets.

 \paragraph{Implementation details} For our correlation-aware architecture, we adopt ResNet-101~\cite{he2016deep} as the shared encoder and DeepLabv2~\cite{chen2017deeplab} as task decoder.
+The semantic and depth feature bottlenecks are residual blocks with two 3x3 and four 1x1 convolution operations.
 Our training procedure is based on DACS~\cite{tranheden2020dacs} and enhanced by our pseudo-label refinement with adaptation difficulty.
 Following~\cite{tranheden2020dacs}, batch size is set as 2.
 The learning rate starts from $2.5\times 10^{-4}$ and follows a polynomial decay with exponent of 0.9.
 Images from the source domain are scaled to $1280\times 760$.
 The resolution of $1024\times 512$ is used for the target domain as input for training.
 Random crops of size $512 \times 512$ are used as an additional augmentation.
 We set the weights for source depth loss to $\alpha^S = 0.01$ and target depth loss weight to $\alpha^T = 0.001$.
+For the GTA-to-Cityscapes task, we apply the initial semantic decoder after the ResNet features, and use the initial semantic prediction as pseudo labels for the first 10\% training iterations.
+This helps the model to learn in early stages.
 All models are trained for 250,000 iterations.
 We report our performance at the end of the training.